The Definitive Guide to Corrugated Cardboard

 Why is corrugated cardboard used for packaging?

 Corrugated cardboard has become the most popular form of packaging for e-commerce companies with Amazon delivering an incredible 1.5 billion cardboard packages in 2020.
-So what are the advantages of corrugated cardboard that makes it the top choice for packaging?
+So what are the advantages of corrugated cardboard that make it the top choice for packaging?

 1. Corrugated cardboard is lightweight

-Corrugated cardboard is light, rigid and can provide suitable protection through shock absorption and temperature protection, which is why people are looking at utilising corrugated board in their packaging materials.
+Corrugated cardboard is light, and rigid and can provide suitable protection through shock absorption and temperature protection, which is why people are looking at utilising corrugated board in their packaging materials.

 2. Corrugated cardboard offers great protection

 Cardboard is incredibly effective for protecting both fragile and nonfragile items.
 The sheets of paper glued to the corrugated inner of the sheet give the box structure additional strength to support heavy weights, and resist shock, impact, dropping and vibration.
 Protective corrugated layers in cardboard also provide excellent thermal insulation and help to keep moisture away from products.

 Corrugated packaging can improve your brand’s visibility and can work as a new channel for your product marketing.
 Adding printed artwork to your cardboard's surface can drastically increase brand awareness and communicate your messages and brand values really effectively.